pojosontheweb/woko/doco/markdown/woko.md

 ### WokoActionBean ###
 It's the main Controller for the Woko app.
 Kind-of a "super dispatcher" that handles all requests and delegates to the appropriate facet.
 Unlike a typical Stripes app, a Woko application doesn't use many `ActionBean`s.
 They are replaced by `ResolutionFacet`s : facets that handle the http request, and return a Stripes `Resolution`.

 `WokoActionBean` also defines Woko's URL scheme.
-It responds to all requests that match its URL binding : `{facetName}/{className}/{key}`.
+It responds to all requests that match its URL binding :

+    {facetName}[/{className}[/{key}]]

 The following URLs are typical Woko URLs that WokoActionBean will handle by delegating to the appropriate components :

+* `/view/Product/123`
+* `/list/Product`
-* foo
+* `/home`
-* bar
+* `/doSomeFunkyStuff/MyClass/123?facet.myProp=123&object.myOtherProp=cool`

+The URL scheme is an important part of Woko.
+The URLs reflect what they mean, they show the intent and target object.
+The different parts of the URL (`facetName`, `className` and `key`) are used by WokoActionBean in order to resolve the target object and Resolution Facet to be applied.

+All parameters are prefixed with either `facet.` or `object.` : they will be bound respectively to the Resolution Facet and target Object, provided they satisfy the validation constraints if any.
+Like their cousins Action Beans, Resolution Facets has at least one event handler method, that returns a `Resolution`.
 ### Stripes extensions ###

-TODO
+Woko adds several extensions to Stripes in order to make Resolution Facets work like Action Beans, with respect to Binding & Validation, Security, etc. They are implemented as Stripes `Interceptor`s and other components.
+Woko also registers custom `TypeConverter`s for transparent binding of Domain Objects.
 ### The Woko instance ###
+There's only one `Woko`!
+At least in your webapp…

+When the application starts up, a `Woko` instance is created, initialized, and bound to the `ServletContext`.
+Then, from anywhere in the app, the `Woko` instance can be retrieved and used as an top-level entry point for executing various tasks.

+There are various ways to configure and boot Woko.
+TODO link to startup section in dev guide.
-### Pluggable Components ###
+### Mandatory Components ###
+Woko delegates most of the job to sub-components :

+* `ObjectStore` : Manages Object-Oriented persistence for your POJOs.
+Implements basic CRUD operations used by the default Woko features.
+* `UserManager` : Handles users/roles and authentication.
+Simple contract that allows the framework to obtain the roles of the currently logged in user.

 ## Typical Request Handling flow ##